jingjingwhales/win/README.md

-A yummy dessert to serve high-frequency cryptocurrency trader in Binance exachange.
+A yummy dessert to serve high-frequency cryptocurrency trader in Binance exchange.

 Follow the step:
 1. Read the [quick start](https://github.com/jingjingwhales/python-binance#quick-start):